Black History Month: Addressing Workplace Discrimination & 3 Actionable Steps for Businesses

 Start at the Top – Educate and Diversify Leadership

-Business leaders can reduce discrimination and promote diversity in the workplace by investing in training that covers racial discrimination, unconcious bias and other relevant topics to educate employers and employees about the role of race and ethnicity in the workplace.
+Business leaders can reduce discrimination and promote diversity in the workplace by investing in training that covers racial discrimination, unconscious bias and other relevant topics to educate employers and employees about the role of race and ethnicity in the workplace.
 Research shows that only 67% of U.S. organizations provide some form of diversity training, while only 15% have staff dedicated specifically to diversity and inclusion.
 Diversity training does not have to be costly to companies, as there are many free training resources available to business leaders who want to enact change in their company and beyond.
 While these training programs should start at the top with business leadership, training should also be available to all employees at every level of the business, as research shows that employees who attend a training program are 64% more likely to experience an increase in their knowledge around diversity than someone who did not attend.

 In addition to educating leadership about diversity and discrimination, it’s important to diversify your company’s leadership.
 Diversity improves creativity, performance and even the bottom line, thus enhancing workplace culture.
 According to a report by McKinsey & Company, companies with leadership in the top quartile for racial and ethnic diversity were 35% more likely to have financial returns above their industry median.
 Furthermore, in a survey by PwC, 85% of CEOs said that having a diversified and inclusive workplace population improved their bottom line.
 Despite the direct correlation between improved financial benefits and a diverse executive team, representation of ethnic minorities on executive teams was only 13 percent in 2019, up from 7 percent in 2014.
 Though progress is moving at a slow rate, implementing diversity training and representation from the top is a positive step toward more inclusive and safe workplaces for all races.